ranamahmud/ranamahmud/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Freelance Data Science Projects
+- 🔭 I’m a Software Engineer.
-- 🌱 I’m currently learning Web Development, Data Science
+- 🌱 I’m currently learning Ruby on Rails, Data Science
 - 👯 I’m looking to collaborate on Machine Learning and Data Science
 - 🤔 I’m looking for help with getting a remote job.
 - 📫 How to reach me: email me at ranamd0 at gmail dot com